from Chris Wayan's journal, 1995/6/7

 3: CRUMB AT THE CASTRO

 Terry Zwischoff's film biography, CRUMB, is playing at the Castro Theater.
 I bike through the Mission and walk around on 16th street before the film.
 Enjoy just looking...
 Not everyone here's a Crumb grotesque.
 A few of the Goya faces have some spark in them.
 And I spot more attractive girls than before--even Trina Robbins would like some of them.
 Not just my mood; this street is starting to improve.
 Lesbian immigrants are finally reaching a critical mass--the heroin users and dealers are retreating.

 I turn around once and peek.
 His girl friend is gorgeous.
-And talks like a ten year old.
-But hey, they're well matched: so does he.
+But talks like a ten year old.
+So what?
+They're well matched: so does he.

 CRUMB starts.
-Feels eerie, seeing such a local film: his brother Max's place is a few blocks away, Robert sketches streets I know, catching exactly the same grotesques I see and write about.
-His eye isn't that different from mine.
+Feels eerie, seeing such a local film: his brother Max's place is just a few blocks away, and Robert sketches the same Mission streets I know, catching exactly the same grotesques I see and write about.
+And his eye isn't that different from mine.
 Surprises me.
-My FOCUS--sexually and emotionally--seems different, but perceptions... well, anyone with their eyes open can see the gallery of American gargoyles, and the wires and cars and hideous biz-huts.
+My FOCUS seems different (spirituality and sexy dreams get me hot, not big-ass women) but perceptions... well, anyone with their eyes open can see the gallery of American gargoyles, and the wires and cars and hideous biz-huts.
 Pizza hut, burger hut, money hut, gas hut, comix hut.
 Hup ho!

 Only... most people DON'T see it, somehow.